mna/agora/doc/design/range.md

 -1 		: RNGS An N 		; create coro, pop n args and pass them to the range.

- 0 		: PUSH R  N 		; push n values - only 1 for now - from the coro on top of the range stack (the values) then push the condition bool value (true if coro is still alive, false if it ended).
+ 0 		: RNGP An N 		; push n values - only 1 for now - from the coro on top of the range stack (the values) then push the condition bool value (true if coro is still alive, false if it ended).
+Use RNGP instead of a normal PUSH with a new flag, so that the (frequent) PUSH instructions stay fast.

  1 		: TEST Jf N 		; test the condition value, jump forward n instructions if false, otherwise continue, pops the condition value from the stack.